otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 ![](<../resources (ignore)/img/02/postman-6.PNG>)

-As we work through the examples, we will add more requests to the collection.
+We will add more requests to the collection as we work through the examples.
 Later we will use the collection to create documentation for our **REST API**.

 ## Formative Assessment